rich808/bmw_nlp/README.md

 ### 1) Data Gathering

 PushShift' API was use to collect post from subreddit of E46 and E90 .
 A total of 2062 non-duplicated raw post were gathered for E46 and 1906 post for E90.
-For each post, only the title of the post, the self text and the its subreddit group E46 or E90, were gather.
+For each post, only the title of the post, the self text and the its subreddit group E46 or E90, were gathered.

 Data Dictionary: